clojure-grimoire/grimoire/resources/API.md

 /resources/store/$GROUPID/$ARTIFACTID/$VERSION/$NAMESPACE/$SYMBOL/extended-docstring.md
 /resources/store/$GROUPID/$ARTIFACTID/$VERSION/$NAMESPACE/$SYMBOL/source.clj
 /resources/store/$GROUPID/$ARTIFACTID/$VERSION/$NAMESPACE/$SYMBOL/related.txt
+/resources/store/$GROUPID/$ARTIFACTID/$VERSION/$NAMESPACE/$SYMBOL/examples/
 /resources/store/$GROUPID/$ARTIFACTID/$VERSION/$NAMESPACE/$SYMBOL/examples/$EXAMPLE_ID.clj
 ```

 This list of paths is provided as a reference for developers hacking
-on Grimoire and should not be considered stable or user-accessible.
+on Grimoire and should not be considered stable or user-accessible
+yet.

+The goal of this structure is to keep the documentation for different
+artifacts isolated, hopefully enabling documentation to be split out
+of the core Grimoire repo at some time in the future.

 ## HTTP API